nrwl/nx/docs/shared/guides/module-federation/faster-builds.md

 ```

+> This caching behavior is _crucial_.
+If you don't have a build system supporting distributed computation caching, using Module Federation will likely be slower.
+It takes longer to build `shop`, `cart` and `about` separately than building all of them together as part of the same process. **When using Nx, you rarely have to build all of them because most of the time you work on one remote, other remotes will be retrieved from cache.**

-This caching behavior is _crucial_ for things like end-to-end (E2E) testing because testing against a static server is much more efficient than starting many servers in development mode.
-When the CI pipeline runs E2E tests, it should be be reading from caching, since you've already run the server locally.
+This also helps things like end-to-end (E2E) testing because testing against a static server is much more efficient than starting many servers in development mode.
+When the CI pipeline runs E2E tests, all the remotes should be served statically from cache.

-## Production build and deployment
+## Production build and deployment with Nx Cloud

 In this section, we'll examine how to set up your production build and simulate a deployment to `http://localhost:3000`.

-In order to make building and deploying easier, we recommend adding implicit dependencies from `shell` to each remote.
+First, make sure you have implicit dependencies from `shell` to each remote.
 In case you didn't already set this up, add the following line to the `shell`'s project configuration.

 ```text
 // apps/shell/project.json